arthurmloureiro/pk_fkp/README.md

 Recent Modifications:
 ---
 - 18/07/2014 - Repository Created, *grid3D.py* cloned, *input file* crated, implemented part of the *pk.py* code in the main code [A]
+- 21/07/2014 - Main code ready and waiting for the implementation of the fkp part [A]